-Marc V. Richards is a Shareholder at Brinks Gilson & Lione, in Chicago and concentrates on intellectual property law and patents.
-Mr. Richards is Vice-Chair of the International Association for the Protection of Intellectual Property — U.S. Division, a board member of the Patent Trial and Appeal Board Bar Association, and former Treasurer and board member of the Intellectual Property Law Association of Chicago.
-He received his J.D. from Loyola University of Chicago, M.B.A. from the University of Chicago, and B.S. from Washington University in St. Louis.
+Marc V. Richards is a Shareholder of Brinks Gilson & Lione in Chicago and concentrates in intellectual property law and patents.
+Mr. Richards is past Chair of the International Association for the Protection of Intellectual Property — U.S. Chapter (2018 – 2020), a founding board member of the Patent Trial and Appeal Board Bar Association (2016 – 2018, 2019 – 2020), and President of the Intellectual Property Law Association of Chicago.
+He received his B.S. from Washington University at St. Louis, his M.B.A. with honors from the University of Chicago, and J.D. cum laude from Loyola University of Chicago.

 Keith D. Weiss is an associate at Brinks Gilson & Lione, in Ann Arbor, Michigan, where his focus is intellectual property law and patents.
 Mr. Weiss has over 20 years of corporate research and development experience and is listed as an inventor on more than 30 patents.
 He received his B.S. magna cum laude from Clemson University, where he was the recipient of the Mark Bernard Hardin Award; his Ph.D. from the University of Florida; and his J.D. cum laude from Thomas Cooley Law School, where he was the recipient of an Honors Scholarship.